 Specific requirements and offerings of the dual-degree programs change often.
 For that reason, interested students are encouraged to visit the Gabelli School website for the most up-to-date information.

-This six-year dual-degree program, known as the “3-3 program,” enables students to complete an undergraduate degree at the Gabelli School and a law degree at Fordham Law School within a total of six years.
+This six-year dual-degree program, known as the 3-3 Program, enables students to complete an undergraduate degree at the Gabelli School and a law degree at Fordham Law School within a total of six years.
 Participants study at the Gabelli School for three years and then move on to the law school.
 The B.S. is awarded in the fourth year, following the completion of the first year of law school.
 To participate, students must:

-- Complete all core and major requirements and at least 92 credits before beginning law school.
+- complete all core and major requirements and at least 92 credits before beginning law school

-- Maintain a superior grade point average, including transfer credits.
+- maintain a superior grade point average, including transfer credits

-- Have a very strong LSAT score.
-It is preferable that the LSAT scores be available by December of the academic year in which the application is made.
+- have a very strong LSAT score; it is preferable that the LSAT scores be available by December of the academic year in which the application is made

 Students who meet these criteria will be eligible to apply to Fordham Law School during their junior year.
 Interested students should meet with their academic advisers early on to make sure they complete all necessary undergraduate courses and credits.
-The program may be successfully pursued without advanced placement courses; however, advance coursework will give students greater flexibility to take electives.
+The program may be successfully pursued without advanced placement courses; however, advanced coursework will give students greater flexibility to take electives.

-Students who intend to participate in the 3-3 program must have an interview with the Gabelli School pre-law adviser who will select candidates to forward to the admissions office at Fordham Law.
+Students who intend to participate in the 3-3 Program must have an interview with the Gabelli School pre-law adviser, who will select candidates to forward to the admissions office at Fordham Law.
 Admission is not guaranteed and is very competitive.
 Students must meet Fordham Law’s admissions criteria, which can vary from year to year.